Construction Excel template

 Check what is included in the Excel version

-This free Excel template separates the JSA register, risk matrix, settings, work scenario library, source notes, and dashboard summary into individual worksheets, so the team can align spreadsheet rules before considering systemization.
+This free Excel template separates the JSA register, risk matrix, settings, work scenario library, source notes, and dashboard summary into individual worksheets, so the team can align spreadsheet rules before moving to a system.

 File